 With MyMediTravel you can browse 5 facilities offering Cataract Surgery procedures in Thailand.
-The cheapest price available is $1,954, it's well worth the trip from United States!
+The cheapest price available is $1,954 - what are you waiting for?

 Cataract surgery is a surgical procedure to remove the natural lens of your eye and replace it with an artificial lens.
 The procedure is usually performed on people with a cataract that cause dim or blurred vision, double vision, a halo around bright lights, and poor night vision.
 The goal of the surgery is to help you see better.